 Don’t count on the “10 minute” drives to Walt Disney World that all of the vacation home rental companies seem to advertise.
 The drives are usually more like 20-30 minutes in normal traffic.
 (You might be able to get to Disney World in 10 minutes from some of the homes in the middle of the night, if you hit all the lights.)

-I get many emails from vacation home owners and management companies who want me to promote their properties on MouseSavers.com.
-Sorry, but at this time I don’t have the time or inclination to check out any more vacation homes.
-I wish you good luck with your rental business.
+We get many emails from vacation home owners and management companies who want us to promote their properties on MouseSavers.com.
+Sorry, but at this time we don’t have the time or inclination to check out any more vacation homes.
+We wish you good luck with your rental business.

 All three of the official hotels at Universal Orlando (Portofino Bay Resort, Hard Rock Hotel and Royal Pacific Resort) are pet-friendly.
 While they don’t have a size limit on the pets, there is a pet fee and they my limit the number of pets per room and in the hotel overall.
 It’s best to call in advance and make sure they know you are bringing your pet(s).

 Pets are welcome at Holiday Inn Resort Lake Buena Vista, and most rooms will accommodate small or large pets, for a flat fee.
 Pets are allowed on property, but are not allowed anywhere in the pool area.
 Pets must stay in rooms when not accompanied by their owners.
 Make sure to check with the hotel on any other restrictions.